-ARTICLE II

-2 ADMINISTRATION
+ARTICLE 2.
+ADMINISTRATION

-- 2.1 THE NOTRE DAME LAW SCHOOL HONOR CODE.
+- 2.1.
+THE NOTRE DAME LAW SCHOOL HONOR CODE.
 The Honor Code was adopted by the students and faculty.
-It is included in Appendix A. (F.M., March 20, 1995.) - 2.2 STUDENT DISCIPLINE.
-The Law School faculty reserves its right to assert jurisdiction in the first instance in disciplinary cases involving law students.
-(F.M., March 20, 1972; A.R., June 25, 1974.) - 2.3 STUDENT RECORDS.
-The records of students at the Law School, including grades, are confidential and are not open to anyone except the student and the faculty and staff for internal administrative purposes.
-(F.M., September 30, 1969.) - 2.4 STUDENT EMPLOYMENT.
-Law students are discouraged from working during the first year because of the academic rigor of the required curriculum.
-Work is encouraged during the summer months and, if necessary, part-time during the second and third years of study.
-A student may not work in excess of 20 hours per week while attending law school on a full-time basis.
-(A.B.A.
-Standard 304(f).) - 2.5 LAW SCHOOL CALENDAR.
+It is included in Appendix A. - 2.2.
+STUDENT DISCIPLINE.
+The Law School faculty reserves its right to assert jurisdiction in the first instance in disciplinary cases involving law students. - 2.3.
+STUDENT RECORDS.
+The records of students at the Law School, including grades, are confidential and are not open to anyone except the student and the faculty and staff for purposes consistent with the Family Educational Rights and Privacy Act (FERPA). - 2.4.
+LAW SCHOOL CALENDAR.
 The Law School calendar shall be fixed by the Law School administration with the general guideline of the faculty that it conform to the University calendar as nearly as can be reasonably done to accommodate no fewer than 70 class days per semester.

-(F.M., March 23, 1981.) - 2.6 STUDENT COMPLAINTS RELATING TO PROGRAM OF LEGAL EDUCATION. - 2.6.1 A student who wishes to bring to the attention of the Law School a significant problem that directly implicates the school's program of legal education and its compliance with the A.B.A.
-Standards should file a written complaint with the Associate Dean who oversees academic and student matters.
-The written complaint must include a sufficient description of the problem to permit the Associate dean to investigate the matter, the specific A.B.A.
-Standard at issue, and the student's name, mailing address, email address, and phone number.
+2.5.
+STUDENT COMPLAINTS RELATING TO PROGRAM OF LEGAL EDUCATION.